 Year Round Flea Season – Does it Matter for Your Pets?

-‘Winter up fleas down, summer up fleas are back!’ – Normally, most of the pet parents ingrain this statement in their minds.
+‘Winter up fleas down, summer up fleas are back!’ – Normally, most of pet parents ingrain this statement in their minds.
 In winters, when fleas are not seen, they think that these nasty parasites are gone and will only come back when the temperature shoots up.
 However, this is a common misconception among the pet parents, whereas the truth is fleas are always there in the environment.
 They just hide in your homes or hibernate during the cold months.

-The chances of flea infestation during winter are quite less but that does not imply that your pet is safe, and so you should stop providing flea prevention treatment.
+The chances of flea infestation during winter are quite less but that does not imply that your pet is safe, so you should stop providing flea prevention treatment.
 If you forego this then it is possible that fleas can multiply and cost you a lot more due to flea infection on your pet.

-By the time pet parents find the fleas on their pets, these external parasites are all over the home and heavily infest pets.
+By the time pet parents find fleas on their pets, these external parasites are all over the home and heavily infest pets.
 In any season, once flea infestation occurs, though its frequency is less in winter, it can spread over the whole house and onto multiple pets.
 Furthermore, once pets are infested, it is too difficult to get rid of these pests.
-They cost you much compared to monthly flea prevention medication and added to this, fleas transmit diseases, which can be harmful.
+They cost you much more compared to monthly flea prevention medication and added to this, fleas transmit diseases, which can be harmful.

 In order to avoid such conditions, it is beneficial to treat your pets in advance with flea preventives such as Frontline, Advantage II, and K9 Advantix II.
 These medications are highly effective and can easily remove fleas.
-Treating your pets with these medications, you can protect them from sudden infestation or reoccurrence of the same.
+Treating your pets with these medications can protect them from sudden infestation or reoccurrence of the same.